Aris Velouchiotis: Early years

 He became an editor in the communist Rizospastis and wrote several articles supporting socialist revolution.
-In 1931, an article of Klaras caused the intervention of the authorities, who shut down the newspaper and proceeded to prosecute its editors.
+In 1931, an article by Klaras caused the intervention of the authorities, who shut down the newspaper and proceeded to prosecute its editors.
 The newspaper was republished as Neos Rizospastis.

 During the Metaxas regime (1936–1941), there was an "unprecedented witch-hunt" against Greek communists.
 Velouchiotis was arrested for his communist ideas at the end of 1936 and jailed in Aegina, where he was tortured under the police interrogation techniques refined by Konstantinos Maniadakis, the Minister of Security.
 He managed to escape during transport from Aegina to Athens for trial in 1937, but was arrested soon thereafter and sent back to Aegina for an additional four years.
 He remained imprisoned there until signing a "statement of renouncement of KKE and of the communist ideology," a very humiliating act for a communist at the time.
 These statements of renouncement, called "declarations of repentance", were then distributed to the authorities in the signatory's home village.
 These confessions were often publicly published listing both the actions for which the signatory had confessed, as well as wholly fabricated confessions, marking the signatories as dilosias (renegades) in their home villages.
 This left a mark on Velouchiotis' name, both with those supporting the Metaxas dictatorship, but also from the communists, who saw his declaration as a capitulation.